-3 Things You Need in an Occupational Medicine Provider
+Why You Need an Occupational Medicine Provider for Work Injuries

 A partner for the workers’ compensation process.

 Trying to manage every aspect of the workers’ compensation process can be overwhelming.
 It’s a lot less painful when you have a partner to help facilitate the injured worker’s treatment and return-to-work plan, while also driving the communication with key stakeholders.
 When your occupational medicine provider is also your partner, you can expect claims to move along efficiently with minimal hang-ups.

 Partnering with your provider will help prepare you and your workforce for work-related injuries before they even occur, so that when they do, you have a process already in place to quickly get your employee on the road to recovery.
-An occupational medicine partner will help you manage the process, facilitating communication between the employer, injured worker, payor or third-party administrator (TPA), and other stakeholders to drive the case forward.
+An occupational medicine provider will help you manage the process, facilitating communication between the employer, injured worker, payor or third-party administrator (TPA), and other stakeholders to drive the case forward.

 Experience and expertise in occupational medicine.

 A physician trained in occupational medicine can diagnose and treat work-related injuries and illnesses much more effectively.
 Physicians with an expertise in occupational medicine will familiarize themselves with the specific conditions of your workplace to create a practical, effective treatment plan that returns an injured employee to work quickly and safely.

 Occupational medicine physicians are trained to treat injured employees as industrial athletes – starting treatment promptly with an active recovery process.
-An early intervention philosophy for treatment, results in a faster recovery process.
 When physicians meet with patients quickly, they can educate the patient on the benefits of returning to work, preventing potential psychological roadblocks to recovery.
-And the sooner the injured worker sees a doctor, the sooner they can begin treatment, and return to full function sooner.
+And the sooner the injured worker sees a doctor, the sooner they can begin treatment, and the sooner they’ll return to full function.

 A single location for all your needs.